The semi-algebraic geometry of saturated optimal designs for the Bradley-Terry model: Saturated designs and graph-representation

 \section{Saturated designs and graph-representation}

 An experimental design is \emph{saturated} if its support has cardinality equal to the number of free parameters of the model.
-In our case of $ D $-optimality, if a design has support size strictly smaller than $m-1$, then the determinant of the information matrix vanishes and optimality is impossible.
-A useful result about saturated designs is that their weights are completely rigid: they are all equal \cite[Lemma 5.1.3]{silvey1980optimal}.
+In our case of $ D $-optimality, if a design has support size strictly smaller than $m-1$, the determinant of the information matrix vanishes and optimality is impossible.
+A useful result about saturated designs is that their weights are completely rigid: they are all equal \cite[Lemma 5.1.3]{silvey1980optimal} and thus only the different supports are considered.
 We first study which saturated designs can be $D$-optimal.
-A saturated design has a quite restrictive structure on the observations, now expressed in terms of its graph representation.
-The following simple fact is reminiscent of the \emph{connectedness} of block designs with block length two in \cite[p.2]{shah1989}. \begin{lemma} For any $ D $-optimal saturated design $\xi$ of the Bradley--Terry paired comparison model, the graph representation of the support is a tree. \end{lemma}
+The following simple fact is reminiscent of the \emph{connectedness} of block designs with block length two in \cite[p.2]{shah1989}. \begin{lemma} For any locally $D$-optimal saturated design $\xi$ of the Bradley--Terry paired comparison model, the graph representation of the support is a tree. \end{lemma}

 \begin{proof} A saturated design consists of $m-1$ equally weighted comparisons.
-If there is a cycle $i_1,\dots,i_k$ in the graph representation of the design, then there is at least one alternative that does not appear in the design and therefore represented by a disconnected vertex in the graph representation.
+If there is a cycle $i_1,\dots,i_k$ in the graph representation of the design, then there is at least one alternative that does not appear in the design and therefore is represented by a disconnected vertex in the graph representation.
 Now, the $ (m-1)\times(m-1)$-information matrix of a saturated design is a sum of $m-1$ rank one matrices of the form $\lambda_{ij}f(i,j)f(i,j)^{T}$.
-For $ 1\le i<j\le m-1 $, these rank one matrices only have entries in the $ i $-th and $ j $-th row and column.
+For $ 1\le i<j\le m-1 $, these rank one matrices only have entries in the $ i $-th and $ j $-th rows and columns.
 For $ j=m $, there is only one entry $ \lambda_{im} $ in the intersection of the $ i $-th row and $ i $-th column.
-Thereby, if a saturated design contains a cycle and thus misses one alternative, the information matrix has no non-zero entries in either the corresponding row or the corresponding column.
-Therefore the determinant of the information matrix is zero, and the design can never be optimal.
-By Proposition~\ref{p:symmetric}, this holds for all saturated designs that contain cycles. \end{proof}
+Thereby, if a saturated design contains a cycle and misses one alternative that is not $ m $, the information matrix has no non-zero entries in either the corresponding row or the corresponding column.
+If alternative $ m $ is missed, it follows that every row sum of the information matrix is zero, as all rank one matrices are of the form $ \lambda_{ij} (e_i-e_j)(e_i-e_j)^{T} $.
+Therefore the determinant of the information matrix is zero, and the design can never be optimal. \end{proof}

 Based on this fact we can determine the saturated optimal designs for the Bradley--Terry model.